Utkarsh4610/Used_Car_Price_Prediction/README.md

 ## Used_Car_Price_Prediction

 #### This is a Machine Learning based project.
-It uses Regression techniqur to predict the price of the Used cars.
+It uses Regression technique to predict the price of the Used cars.

 - XGBoost algorithm is used to make this project
 - Flask framework is used to make web server